 - Addition of lamps in private households and additional changes in the category of lighting fixtures.
 An overview of the new classifications of lamps and lighting fixtures may be found here.

-- As of 2018, the law will apply universally to all electrical and electronic equipment, divided into six categories (so-called open scope).
+- Since 2018, the law will apply universally to all electrical and electronic equipment, divided into six categories (so-called Open Scope).

 - Free webinar "All about WEEE" (30 minutes)